 Life is either a daring adventure or nothing. – Helen Keller

 This is one of my all-time favorite quotes.
-I relate to it so much, even back in 2014 when I was working ft, I had applied for a working holiday visa in canada for the following year!
+I relate to it so much, even back in 2014 when I was working ft, I had applied for a working holiday visa in Canada for the following year!

-Throughout all of this, my dream was/is always to travel the world but in the early days of my traveling, it wasn’t easy meaning I had not yet become a digital nomad that I am today.
-So, I was in Canada on a WHV and had landed a job in The Rimrock Resort Hotel which is a beautiful four-star hotel in Banff direct competitor to Fairmont hotel!
+Throughout all of this, my dream was/is always to travel the world but in the early days of my traveling, it wasn’t easy meaning I had not yet become the digital nomad that I am today.
+So, I was in Canada on a WHV and had landed a job in The Rimrock Resort Hotel which is a beautiful four-star hotel in Banff direct competitor to Fairmont Hotel!
 Now, let’s get into the nitty-gritty of this list.

 Pros of working holiday in Banff